-The Thule Sapling just got a major makeover — it weighs in at 7 pounds (a full pound less than the previous iteration) and can carry a max of 48 pounds (kid plus gear).
-Like its predecessor, the new Sapling carrier has tons of features parents will appreciate: it has a UPF 50 sunshade and an easily adjustable back panel and hip belt, a 5-point harness, a ventilated back for plenty of airflow, zippered hip pockets for easy access to snacks and other important essentials (and actually, the “real” storage basket (below, right) is arranged such that you could reach that while on the go, too), and a side door for your older kids to step in/out themselves.
+The Thule Sapling recently got a major makeover — it weighs in at 7 pounds (a full pound less than the previous iteration) and can carry a max of 48 pounds (kid plus gear).
+The Sapling carrier has tons of features parents will appreciate: a UPF 50 sunshade and an easily adjustable back panel and hip belt, a 5-point harness, a ventilated back for plenty of airflow, zippered hip pockets for easy access to snacks and other important essentials (and actually, the “real” storage basket (below, right) is arranged such that you could reach that while on the go, too), and a side door for your older kids to step in/out themselves.

 Note that though there is a storage compartment for a hydration bladder, there is no actual water bottle pouch on this new version, which is a major bummer…